vivekuppal/transcribe/README.md

 ## Why Transcribe over other Speech to Text apps ##
 - Use Most of the functionality for FREE
 - Choose between GPT 4.0, 3.5 or other models from OpenAI
+- Streaming fast response instead of waiting for complete response
-- Upto date with the latest OpenAI libraries, faster
+- Upto date with the latest OpenAI libraries
-- Install without python dependencies
+- Install / use without python dependencies
+- Manage Audio Input (Speaker or Mic or Both)
 - Speech to Text
     - Offline - FREE
     - Online - paid
       - OpenAI Whisper - **(Encouraged)**
       - Deepgram
+- Chat Inference
+    - OpenAI
+    - Together
 - Conversation Summary
 - Prompt customization
-- Manage Audio Input (Speaker or Mic or Both)
 - Save chat history
 - Response Audio